 With heavy cargo on the pickup bed, your vehicle has a higher center of gravity.
-Drive more slowly and cautiously, and allow more time and distance for braking.
+Drive more slowly and cautiously.
 Loading heavy cargo could affect your vehicle's handling and performance.

 Making Turns and Braking

 Make turns more slowly and wider than normal.
 The trailer tracks a smaller arc than your vehicle, and it can hit or run over something the vehicle misses.